23/54 Project

 As the CCCC’s Researcher, Clay will serve as the lead researcher for this project.
 He recently completed an MA in History with a Public History Certificate from Virginia Tech.

-Jill Williams, Co-Executive Director and 23/54 Project Lead
+Jill Williams, Executive Director and 23/54 Project Lead

 Williams returned to her hometown of Pulaski, VA after twenty years of work in oral history, transitional justice, philanthropy, and racial equity advocacy.
 From 2004-2006, she served as the executive director of the country’s first truth and reconciliation commission in Greensboro, NC, and has since consulted with truth and justice seeking processes in Maine, Detroit, North Carolina, Boston, and Mississippi.